 + Add texture!
 Different fabrics - twill, corduroy, flannel, chunky knits, embroidery details, Swiss dots, layers, ruffles, buttons, etc.

 + Plan your clothing around the location where your session will take place.
 For example, if we are shooting in an area with lots of trees, avoid wearing green/dark colors.

 + Paying attention to small details can really elevate your session.
 For example, if your baby needs to be soothed with a dummy, consider a more photogenic brand so that we can keep on snapping without missing a beat!

 + Make sure everyone has had their hair cut and have neat and tidy hair.

 + Please don't match!
 I would even go so far as to suggest not picking any kind of colour theme, and instead sticking with certain tones that give off a cohesive vibe and not a traditional matching feel.
-(You will see one of my latest family photos below that shows a great example of different colours but the same tone).

 + Please don't wear things with large logos, characters, writing or neon colors.

 + Please don't wear ill-fitting things.
 Pay attention to the fit of your clothing.
 For women, flowy/movement is good.
 For men, it’s almost the opposite - you don’t want your pants and tops to be baggy.
 Slimmer fitting clothing photographs best on men and helps you look more pulled together, no matter what your size is.